EnMasseProject/enmasse/HACKING.md

 On OpenShift, you can then issue a `oc port-forward <pod> <LOCAL_PORT>:<REMOTE_PORT>` command to conveniently route traffic to the pod's bound port.
 Attach your IDE debugger the host/port.

+## Hints to speed up your build/test cycle.

+The build process generates license metadata which include license text files.
+The latter are downloaded from the internet.
+In order to save time during your build/test cycle, turn off license artifact generation using `-DskipLicenseArtifactGeneration=true` on the Maven command line.  **Remember not to set this flag during release builds.**